rLoopTeam/eng-software-canvas/README.md

 Hardware nodes can only be written in Python for now, but support for other languages can be added if needed.

 CANVAS consists of two main components: the Supervisor process management framework, and python bindings for a CAN-like interprocess communication library developed by @vookungdoofu.
 Each node must include this library to be able to talk with the rest of the system over the simulated CAN bus.
-See "node1.py" and "node2.py" in /nodes for code examples (with handy comments in node2).
 The comm library uses the excellent ZeroMQ messaging lib as its low-level communication mechanism (used by both CERN and NASA backends).
 The canvas comm library is found in "canvas.py" in /nodes and must be included in all nodes that wants to talk on the bus.

 Supervisor is used to start and manage the node processes, and also takes care of logging their output.
 When you start the system, Supervisor first looks for a file called 'supervisord.conf'.
 This is where you tell Supervisor what .py files you want to run as nodes, tells it how to start/manage them, and how the output should be logged.
 An example config file for starting node1, node2 and the canvas server in included in the repo.
 For more details on config file options check out: www.supervisord.org/configuration.html